EricZhang456/cmake-sm-extension/README.md

 # Sample SourceMod Extension in CMake

 A sample SourceMod extension written with CMake.
-HL2 SDK not included.
+Now with the Source SDK!

+Read `CMakePresets.json` for SDK configuration.